-If you find yourself unsure of anything, or you are having problems with your studies, or any other issues, talk to a lecturer, your year leader, or the programme leader as quickly resolved, and you can get back on track with your studies.
+If you find yourself unsure of anything, or you are having problems with your studies, or any other issues, talk to a lecturer, your year leader, or the programme leader as soon as possible.
+It is always best to deal with any issues early so that they can be quickly resolved, and you can get back on track with your studies.